samthebest/dump/sams-scala-tutorial/serialization-exceptions-and-memory-leaks-no-ws.md

 ...
 res10: Int = 5150
 ```
+In second one, data saved in RDD is not objects of NotSerializable but integer, so reduce can be executed successfully.
 ## IMPORTANT LESSON

 In Scala `map(something)` is NOT (always) the same as `map(x => something(x))`!